 Our work Community Engagement Network The British Science Association's mission is to transform the diversity and inclusivity of science; to reach under-served audiences; and increase the number of people who are actively engaged and involved in science.
 Via programmes like the British Science Week Community Grants and the British Science Festival Community Grants, we provide small pots of funding for community groups to run science events, and our Community Leaders programme trains individuals to become science ambassadors in their communities.
 We are now taking the next step in supporting community outreach by establishing a Community Engagement Network.
 With the Community Engagement Network, we hope to further support organisations who work with groups who are under-served and under-represented in science.
 The network aims to: Reach and meet the needs of unengaged audiences Inspire and build confidence of community organisations interested in providing science content to their audiences/users but which otherwise might not do so Connect community organisations with one another, fostering dialogue and shared learning Connect community organisations with local science organisations, facilitating new partnerships and projects Build a body of evidence of impact of community engagement with unengaged audiences Celebrate and share best practice Enable long-term community engagement by providing on-going support to members.
 We hope to secure funding to work with network members to develop and run projects for unengaged audiences and to run workshops and meetings for member organisations to build their confidence, networks and science capital.
-We are currently at the stage of building the network and are looking for organisations to get in touch if they would like to join.
+Currently, we are running the Antarctica 2020 programme in partnership with the UK Antarctic Heritage Trust.
+Network members can apply for a £500 to run an event in 2020.
+Please see the grant guidelines for more information We are always building the network and are looking for organisations to get in touch if they would like to join.
 To be a full member, your organisation's primary audience/users must be those who are under-served and under-represented in science.
-These include the following groups: people who are Black Asian Minority Ethnic (BAME) people with low socio-economic status (SES), including people disadvantaged in terms of education and income young people facing adversity, including those not in education, employment or training (NEET) people with a disability, defined as a physical or mental impairment that has a substantial and long-term effect on someone’s ability to do normal daily activities (Equalities Act 2010) people living in a remote and rural location, defined as settlements of less than 10,000 people; and girls and women.
+These include the following groups: people from ethnic minorities people with low socio-economic status, including people disadvantaged in terms of education and income people with a physical or mental condition or impairment people living in a remote and rural location, defined as settlements of less than 10,000 people; and girls and women.
 We are also inviting organisations that run some activities with the above groups to join the Network as associate members.
 As a member of this network you will be notified of opportunities offered by the BSA and other organisations.
 We would also like to help you better connect with other community organisations across the UK that may be doing similar work or may otherwise be able to support you.
 If you agree to join the network, we would like to be able to share information about your organisation and your contact details with other network members.
 Your contact details will not be shared with third parties outside of the network and will only be shared within the network when we think there is an opportunity to facilitate learning.
 For more information please see the BSA Privacy Information.
 If you would like to join the new Community Engagement Network, please email [email protected] with the following information: your name your email address the name of your organisation the city/town and region where your organisation is based which under-served audiences you work with (please see the above list) whether you're joining as a full member or an associate member We will then be in touch soon with new developments and opportunities.
 If you have any questions, please get in touch!